 The SaRang Korean Mission Center is an outgrowth of Westminster’s relatively long history with the Korean church in training a significant number of Korean pastors, ministry leaders, and theologians.
 Created in 2001, the Center exists to advance research and academic discussion on the past, present, and future of the Korean church, via visiting scholars and workshops.
 Under the direction of Steve Park, the Center has recently digitized the Bruce Hunt Archives, a collection of thousands of photographs and Korean and English manuscripts documenting two generations of Korean missions.
 For further information, please contact the Director of the SaRang Korean Mission Center.

 Theological writing is an important means of learning and evaluating learning at seminary, and it plays a vital part in Christian ministry after graduation.
 The Center for Theological Writing (CTW) supports Westminster students by equipping them with the tools to write clearly, correctly, cogently, and profoundly.
-To carry out this mission, the CTW publishes numerous online and print resources about theological writing and holds weekly workshops open to all matriculated Westminster students.
+To carry out this mission, the CTW publishes numerous online and print resources about theological writing, holds weekly workshops open to all matriculated Westminster studentsm, into addition to the semi-annual Research & Writing Orientation event at the beginning of the fall and spring semesters.
 Through CTW’s one-on-one consultation service, students receive individual feedback on rhetoric, logic, grammar, writing style, and citation.
 Specialized instruction is also available for ESL students as well as returning and mid-career students.
 Faculty members may require those whom they identify as needing work on specific aspects of writing to receive tutoring at the CTW.
 Please visit the Center for Theological Writing on the Westminster website for details.